 (A) The changing of diapers for all non-toilet-trained children shall be handled in conformity with the following methods:

 (1) The changing of diapers for all non-toilet-trained children shall occur in a space that contains a hand-washing facility.
+Handwashing facilities that are located elsewhere may be used if a program assures that children are safe and conditions are sanitary while toileting or being diapered.

 (2) The program shall provide disposable gloves for diapering; however, the use of gloves or hand sanitizer does not preclude requirements for proper hand washing.